 Twenty CLEP exams are approved for college credit.
-Note that they do require English and Literature CLEP exams to include an essay in the scoring for credit.
+Note that they do require that English and Literature CLEP exams include an essay in the scoring for credit.

-The University of Hawaii does award credit for CLEP exams, but they must be taken before you complete 24 credits of college work.
+The University of Hawaii does award credit for CLEP exams.
+However, all CLEP exams must be taken before students complete 24 credits of college work.

 Thirty-one CLEP exams are acknowledged for credit, but there are a few limitations.
 Students may earn up to one-third of their total credits required for graduation in a combination of all forms of alternative credit (including CLEP exams).
 Any credits earned through experiential learning will not count toward the graduation residency requirement.

 The University of Idaho offers credit for most CLEP exams at the standard minimum score of 50.
-There is no indication on the CLEP policy form of credit limitations; an advisor should be consulted on this prior to registration.
+There is no indication on the CLEP policy form of credit limitations; consult an advisor about this before registration.

 All 33 CLEP exams are awarded credit at Purdue University.
 You must complete at least 32 credit hours of upper-division courses from Purdue as part of the requirements for your plan of study, but otherwise, there are no posted limitations on transferring CLEP credits.

-Iowa State University will award credit for 14 CLEP exams, but discourages foreign language CLEP exams, is more strict on which CLEPs will apply to engineering degrees, and requires higher minimum scoring for credit than is nationally standard.
+Iowa State University will award credit for 14 CLEP exams but discourages foreign language CLEP exams.
+It is more strict on which CLEP credits will apply to Engineering degrees, and requires higher minimum scoring for credit than is standard.

-CLEP exams are generally accepted at the standard minimum score of 50, but each department within KU has different curriculum requirements and may use the CLEP credits in different ways, at their discretion.
+CLEP exams with the standard minimum score of 50 are generally accepted.
+However, each department within KU has different curriculum requirements and may use the CLEP credits in different ways, at their discretion.

 The University of Kentucky awards semester credit hours for 21 University courses through CLEP examinations.
 For most exams, the standard minimum passing score of 50 is acceptable.

 Fifteen CLEP examinations are approved for college credit at Louisiana State University.
-Minimum scores to receive credit vary; American Government and Calculus require scores of 58 and 56 for credit, respectively, while four college credits can be earned with scores of only 40 in French and German.
+The minimum score needed to receive credit varies; for example, American Government and Calculus require scores of 58 and 56 for credit, respectively, while students can earn four college credits with scores of only 40 in French and German.

 The University of Maine will accept 16 CLEP exams toward college credit.
-They do require the essay portion to be taken during the Analyzing and Interpreting exam, but upon a passing score of 50, they award six credits for the single exam.
+They do require the essay portion of the Analyzing and Interpreting exam, but upon a passing score of 50, they award six credits for the single exam.
 They also grant credits generously for the science and math CLEP exams, offering up to 8 for the Chemistry CLEP alone.

 Credit is awarded for CLEP examinations on a departmental basis.
-Some departments within the university may award credits, while others may not, so close communication with advisors inside your target department is recommended.
-Current students are required to obtain permission from their advising college prior to taking a CLEP exam.
+Some departments within the university may award credits, while others may not.
+Close communication with advisors inside your target department is recommended.
+Current students must obtain permission from their advising college before taking a CLEP exam.

 While most CLEP exams are recognized for credit, there is no credit awarded for any of the foreign language exams, nor the general Mathematics CLEP exam.
 There are some strict restrictions for when and how current students are allowed to go about earning credits through CLEP exams; you may consult the policy linked above for specifics.

-Students at Michigan State University can earn credit for any of the 29 CLEP exams, according to their current policy.
-The standard minimum score of 50 is maintained throughout all accepted exams.
+Students at Michigan State University can earn credit for 29 CLEP exams, according to their current policy.
+Students must earn a minimum score of 50.

 Nine CLEP exams are accepted for college credit.
-Regardless of score, no student can receive more than four hours of credit per foreign language CLEP exam.
+Regardless of their score, students may not receive more than four hours of credit per foreign language CLEP exam.

-Minnesota State University does award credit for CLEP examination scores 50 and higher, except only in foreign language exams, which the minimum scores vary.
-The policy on alternative college credit available to students at Minnesota State is set to be reviewed September of 2020.
+Minnesota State University does award credit for CLEP examination scores of 50 and higher, except in foreign language exams, in which the minimum scores vary.
+The policy on alternative college credit available to students at Minnesota State is to be reviewed in September of 2020.

 Only three CLEP exams are acknowledged for credit, and each requires a passing score of 60.
 There may be an option for foreign language CLEP examinations, as well, but they would be under the authority of the University’s Language Center.

 No more than 25% of any degree may be earned through alternative college credit methods, including but not limited to CLEP examinations.
 Most exams are accepted, but minimum scoring requirements vary, and the dean or department head may award credits at their discretion.

 Missouri State awards credit for 10 CLEP exams, with minimum scoring requirements ranging from 47 to 54.

-Thirty-two CLEP examinations are listed on the policy as eligible for college credit, but departments are individually in charge of if they award credit towards their degrees, as well as how much credit they will award.
+According to their policy, 32 CLEP examinations are eligible for college credit.
+Departments may individually determine if they award credit towards their degrees, as well as how much credit they will award.

-CLEP exams are very encouraged through Bellevue University.
+CLEP exams are encouraged at Bellevue University.
 All CLEP exams only fulfill lower level (Freshman and Sophomore) credit and do not count toward the 30 credits of in-residence classes required to be eligible for academic honors.

-While there is no limit to the number of CLEP credits that may transfer to a degree.
-However, students must earn at least half of the total number of credits required for a bachelor’s degree must be earned at an accredited four-year institution (not through CLEP examinations), and thirty upper-division credits must be earned in residence at the University of Nevada.
+There is no limit to the number of CLEP credits that may transfer to a degree.
+However, students must earn at least half of the credits required for a bachelor’s degree at an accredited four-year institution (not through CLEP examinations).
+They must earn 30 upper-level credits in residence at the University of Nevada.

-Fairleigh Dickinson University can accept up to 90 credits toward the 120-credit BAIS degree from a variety of sources, but only up to 33 credits may be awarded through CLEP exams.
+Fairleigh Dickinson University may accept up to 90 credits toward the 120-credit BAIS degree from a variety of sources, but only up to 33 credits may be awarded through CLEP exams.

 At New Mexico State, you must complete your CLEP examinations prior to your senior year, except with express permission from the dean of your college.
 Thirty-one CLEP exams are eligible for credit according to their current policy.

 Excelsior awards credits as designated by ACE credit recommendations, thus requiring scores of at least 50 for credit.
-As one more of the “Big Three,” there are some requirements for finishing a degree and obtaining upper-level credits outside of CLEP, but there is no limit for how many credits can be transferred in from CLEP.
+As another of the “Big Three,” there are some requirements for finishing a degree and obtaining upper-level credits outside of CLEP, but there is no limit for how many credits can transfer from CLEP.

-Fourteen CLEP exams are approved for credit under the current policy, but it is recommended that you consult with an academic advisor in your department of choice to verify that your CLEP credits will transfer to your degree of choice before enrolling.
+The current policy approves 14 CLEP exams for credit.
+Consult an academic advisor in your department of choice to verify that your CLEP credits will transfer to your degree before enrolling.

 While there is a policy that declares “most” CLEP exams will be accepted at the minimum ACE recommended scoring (50), there is not a detailed list available at this time providing specifics on which exams “most” includes.
 Students may consult an advisor for additional details.
 UND students must earn at least 30 credits from UND to be eligible for graduation.